A Superconducting Nanowire Binary Shift Register

-Decreasing the size of the loop inductor will enable faster, more compact shift registers due to a reduced $L/R$ loop current time constant.
-The speed of the device is fundamentally limited by the hotspot thermal relaxation time, since the nTron channel must cool between the two clock phases, otherwise there will not be a superconducting path for the diverted clock if the previous shift register stage switches (Fig. \ref{fig:shiftreg}c).
+Decreasing the size of the loop inductor will enable faster, more compact shift registers due to a reduced kinetic inductance and therefore smaller $L/R$ loop current time constant.
+The speed of the device is fundamentally limited by the hotspot thermal relaxation time, since the nTron channel must cool between the two clock phases, otherwise there will not be a superconducting path for the diverted clock if the previous shift register stage switches.
+For example, as shown in Fig. \ref{fig:shiftreg}c, U$_3$ must be superconducting during the application of clock $\phi_1$.
 An nTron fabricated with NbN on SiO$_2$ thermal oxide has achieved a thermally-limited switching speed of \siformat{615.4}{MHz}, with an estimated thermal relaxation time of \siformat{130}{ps}.\cite{nTronSwitchingSpeed} Based on this, a conservative estimate for the thermal-reset-limited clock frequency of the shift register is about \siformat{1}{ns}, allowing for a \siformat{500}{MHz} two-phase clock.
-At this clock rate, a 1 kilopixel array could be read out on two wires at a maximum photon count rate on the order of \siformat{1}{Gcps}.
+At this clock rate, a 1 megapixel array could be read out on two wires at a frame rate of \siformat{1}{kHz}, for a maximum photon count rate of \siformat{1}{Gcps}.
 More thermally conductive substrates can speed up thermal relaxation, \cite{NbNHotspotRelaxation} potentially offering further speed improvements to nanowire logic.